The in situ formation of molecular and warm ionised gas triggered by hot outflows: Clouds in isolation

 \section{Clouds in isolation}

 We also test the clouds in an isolated environment, i.e. without the impact of a wind.
 We simply evolve the clouds in the presence of background heating and cooling including the small turbulent motions inside the cloud but without the wind.
 The time evolution is depicted in the column density plots in Fig.~\ref{fig:coldens-noW}.
 From top to bottom we show the different simulation setups, from left to right we indicate the evolution over time.
 The first two rows with a cloud density of $n_\mathrm{c}=0.1\,\mathrm{cm}^{-3}$ do not show a significant change in morphology.
-The initial turbulence inside the cloud only marginally reshapes the cloud.
-The clouds with an initial density of $n_\mathrm{c}=0.5\,\mathrm{cm}^{-3}$ in the two central rows expand more than the two clouds with the lowest density.
-This is because the more massive envelope cannot be heated to the environmental temperature as easily as the low-density clouds and the evaporation is reduced.
+The initial turbulence transports material from the cloud into the ambient hot medium.
+For low density clouds, this transported envelope is at a very low density, and it can thus be heated and evaporated efficiently by the hot environment.
+Therefore the spatial extent of the cloud remains similar to the initial conditions.
+In the case of the medium density clouds with $n_\mathrm{c}=0.5\,\mathrm{cm}^{-3}$ (two central rows) the turbulent motions are the same.
+However, as the gas is denser, it cannot be heated as fast and efficiently as in the low density case, which reduces the fraction of evaporated gas.
+Therefore, the cloud expands and slightly grows in size.
 The run including self-gravity indicates a higher mass in molecular hydrogen within the barely noticeable denser condensations in the central part of the cloud.
 Overall, the mass of molecular hydrogen is relatively low in both cases compared to the total mass of the cloud.
 The two bottom rows depict the column densities for the clouds with $n_\mathrm{c}=1.0\,\mathrm{cm}^{-3}$.
 Both clouds are dense enough for cooling to be efficient over the simulated time scale.
 This leads to a reduction in thermal pressure compared to the ambient pressure and causes the clouds to contract even without self-gravity.
 If self-gravity is included, the cloud condenses to small $\sim\mathrm{pc}$ size clump after 40\,Myr.
 The fraction of molecular hydrogen to the total hydrogen mass is 18 per cent in the case without gravity and 04 per cent in the corresponding self-gravitating run.